LordOfTrident/tcore/README.md

 * [Make](#make)

 ## Introduction
-Trident core utilities - contains some basic commands for unix systems like `echo` and `ls`.
+Trident core utilities - contains some basic commands for unix and linux systems like `echo` and `ls`.
 I made this to practice C some more. some of the programs are mostly POSIX compliant while others not at all.

 ## Commands
 - askdo